GOP wary as Trump pushes new round of stimulus checks

 “As we’ve said before, we’re talking about a bunch of different ideas that we may need to do in another bill,” Mnuchin said after a lunch meeting with Senate Republicans where the topic received little discussion.
 “We’re going to take our time and make sure that we’re thoughtful.
 Whatever we do, it will be much more targeted, much more focused on jobs.”

 Congress passed the first round of checks nearly unanimously in March as part of a coronavirus response bill, at a cost of almost $300 billion.
 Both parties said the aid was essential as coronavirus lockdowns brought the economy to a near standstill.
+The jobless rate is still high at almost 15% nationwide, though retail sales have rebounded.

 House Democrats are fully onboard with another round, having included direct payments in a more than $3 trillion measure that they pushed through the House in May.
 But views in the GOP are more mixed, despite Trump’s support.